 Ladies and gentlemen, please join me in welcoming our guest speaker, Joe Bloggs!

-Always deliver this last part by looking directly at the audience.
-Finally, lead the applause by clapping your hands.
+Deliver this last part by looking directly at the audience and clapping your hands.
+Job done!